MarkSilverMedia/jekyll-simple/about.md

 ## About Me

-It's Mark! (the exclaimation point is silent)
+It's Mark! (the exclamation point is silent)

 I'm just some (sarcastic) guy on the internet that makes music, does stuff in linux (wow, ain't I a nerd?), and occasionally writes things (posts, articles, code, etc).
 Navigating this website should help you find everything you may be looking for.